gpullbliss/gpullr-frontend/README.md

 # gPullR frontend
 The purpose of gPullR is to provide a handy tool for visualization and organization of pull requests and the process of code review.
 This project provides the frontend and its underlying view logic.
 It provides two different views for pull requests that are open or currently in review.
-The frontend consumes a RESTful API for information exchange with the backend.
+The frontend consumes a RESTful interface for information exchange with the [gPullR backend](https://github.com/devbliss/gpullr-backend/blob/master/README.md).

-This is the frontend for the pull request tool.
-It is written with JavaScript using AngularJS.

 ![components](/docs/components.png)